12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 Historically, lobster fishermen used it to more easily travel to and from that rocky outcrop.

-The gondola is wooded with metal pulleys and does not look sturdy at all.
+The gondola is wooden with metal pulleys and does not look sturdy at all.
 It’s as if Robinson Crusoe built it.

-But it works.
-It is a popular tourist attraction (very picture-worthy too!)
+But it works and is a popular tourist attraction (very picture-worthy too!)

 Since Goa Jomblang is on the way, tours usually combine the two into a day tour.